RalphAS/PRIMME.jl/README.md

 For the time being, PRIMME_jll is a formal dependency; this may change if the author learns of real-world use cases where it is inadequate.

+## Windows
+At the time of writing, the artifacts for PRIMME_jll in Windows have incorrect permission settings.
+There is a hack in the test suite which should fix this if you run `]test PRIMME` locally.

 # References
 The algorithms are described in
 [A.Stathopoulos and J.McCombs, ACM ToMS 37, 21 (2010)](https://doi.org/10.1145/1731022.1731031)